2024–2025 Canadian political crisis: Provincial Premiers

 Premier Andrew Furey thanked Trudeau for his service to Canadians and to Newfoundlanders and Labradorians.
-In a post of X, he said "Prime Minister @JustinTrudeau has served with a steady hand through difficult times, like the pandemic.
+In a post on X, he said "Prime Minister @JustinTrudeau has served with a steady hand through difficult times, like the pandemic.
 We didn't agree on all policies, but I am proud of the progress we made together on things like affordable child care and rate mitigation.
 Wishing him well in his next chapter."